modernweb-dev/web/docs/docs/dev-server/plugins/index.md

 Plugins share a similar API to [rollup](https://github.com/rollup/rollup) plugins.
 In fact, you can reuse rollup plugins in the dev server.
 See the [Rollup section](./rollup.md) for that, and the [examples section](./examples.md) for practical use cases.

-A plugin is just an object that you add to the `plugins` array in your configuration file.
+A plugin is an object that you add to the `plugins` array in your configuration file.
 You can add an object directly, or create one from a function somewhere:

 In your `web-dev-server.config.js` or `web-test-runner.config.js`: